Spencer Perceval: Assassination

 At 5:15 pm, on the evening of 11 May 1812, Perceval was on his way to attend the inquiry into the Orders in Council.
 As he entered the lobby of the House of Commons, a man stepped forward, drew a pistol and shot him in the chest.
 Perceval fell to the floor, after uttering something that was variously heard as "murder" and "oh my God".
 They were his last words.
 By the time he had been carried into an adjoining room and propped up on a table with his feet on two chairs, he was senseless, although there was still a faint pulse.
 When a surgeon arrived a few minutes later, the pulse had stopped, and Perceval was declared dead.

-At first it was feared that the shot might signal the start of an uprising, but it soon became apparent that the assassin – who had made no attempt to escape – was a man with an obsessive grievance against the Government and had acted alone.
-The assassin, John Bellingham, was a merchant who believed he had been unjustly imprisoned in Russia and was entitled to compensation from the government, but all his petitions had been rejected.
+At first it was feared that the shot might signal the start of an uprising, but it soon became apparent that the assassin – who had made no attempt to escape – was a man with an obsessive grievance against the government and had acted alone.
+He was John Bellingham, a merchant who believed he had been unjustly imprisoned in Russia and was entitled to compensation from the government, but all his petitions had been rejected.
 Perceval's body was laid on a sofa in the speaker's drawing room and removed to Number 10 in the early hours of 12 May.
-That same morning an inquest was held at the Cat and Bagpipes public house on the corner of Downing Street and a verdict of wilful murder was returned.
+That same morning an inquest was held at the Cat and Bagpipes public house on the corner of Downing Street and a verdict of willful murder was returned.

-Perceval left a widow and twelve children aged between three and twenty, and there were soon rumours that he had not left them well provided for.
+Perceval left a widow and 12 children aged between three and 20, and there were soon rumours that he had not left them well provided for.
 He had just £106 5s 1d in the bank when he died.
 A few days after his death, Parliament voted to settle £50,000 on Perceval's children, with additional annuities for his widow and eldest son.
-Jane Perceval married Lieutenant-Colonel Sir Henry Carr, brother of the Reverend Robert James Carr, then Vicar of Brighton, in 1815 and was widowed again six years later.
+Perceval's widow married Lieutenant-Colonel Sir Henry Carr, brother of the Reverend Robert James Carr, then vicar of Brighton, in 1815 and was widowed again six years later.
 She died aged 74 in 1844.

 Perceval was buried on 16 May 1812 in the Egmont vault at St Luke's Church, Charlton, London.
 At his widow's request, it was a private funeral.
 Lord Eldon, Lord Liverpool, Lord Harrowby and Richard Ryder were the pall-bearers.
 The previous day, Bellingham had been tried, and, refusing to enter a plea of insanity, was found guilty and sentenced to death.
 He was executed by hanging on 18 May.